f-ardila/dwarf_lensing/MCMC/README.md

 ***

 (Based off of Song's initial MCMC code from his ASAP model.
-That is why the structure might seem a bit more compelx than it needs to be.)
+That is why the structure might seem a bit more complex than it needs to be.)